LarisseLima/LarisseLima/README.md

 ### Hellooo! 👋 Welcome to my profile

-My name is Larisse Lima I'm  Front-end Developer and graduate student in Systems Analysis and Development.
+ My name is Larisse Lima I'm  Front-end Developer, graduate student in Systems Analysis and Development.
+And Mobile developer with Flutter.

 - In love with JavaScript 💛

--  **Languages 💻 :** Html, CSS, Bootstrap, JavaScript, Node, Angular, React, Java, Flutter and looking for learning much more!
+-  **Languages 💻 :** Html, CSS, Bootstrap, JavaScript, React, Java, Flutter and looking for learning much more!